 Singapore-based consultant sets up New Zealand Trust

 Our Client, Richard, is a successful English consultant based in Singapore.
-When Richard approached us in late 2005 he was in the process of starting up a new business venture with a partner in Australia, and wanted to find a way of protecting his assets against this new business risk.
-Richard owned a property in Singapore and had also purchased two properties in Australia in mid-2005 for investment purposes.
+When Richard approached us he was in the process of starting up a new business venture with a partner in Australia, and wanted to find a way of protecting his assets against this new business risk.
+Richard owned a property in Singapore and had also purchased two properties in Australia for investment purposes.
 Richard had also inherited an estate from his late mother, which he wished to protect.

 Richard approached Healy Consultants’ Singapore office to seek advice on the most appropriate ways to protect his assets.
 Having made his requirements clear, it was apparent that an offshore trust would be the most appropriate, and tax-efficient way, for Richard to fulfill his objectives.
 Thus, during an introductory telephone call Aidan Healy, managing director of Healy Consultants, explained to Richard the benefits and disadvantages of offshore trust setup, and the accounting, legal and regulatory implications of doing so.
 It was decided at this point that a New Zealand trust would be the optimum solution for Richard.